Stories from the City, Stories from the Sea: Release and commercial performance

 The album was released on 24 October 2000, and promoted with a video for the lead single "Good Fortune", shot at night in streets of London.
 It reached number 23 on the UK Albums Chart.
 The album was certified Platinum in the UK, with sales over 300,000 copies.
 The album debuted at number 42 on the US Billboard 200 chart.
 As of 2003, it has sold 357,000 copies in United States according to Nielsen SoundScan.
 It has also been certified Gold in France, and has sold 1 million copies worldwide.

 The album was reissued on vinyl in February 2021 as part of a comprehensive reissue campaign of Harvey's back catalogue.
 A collection of unreleased demos, titled Stories from the City, Stories from the Sea – Demos, was also released.

 Critical reception

 Stories from the City, Stories from the Sea received critical acclaim from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 88, based on 25 reviews.
 NME hailed it as "a magnificent, life-affirming opus" by Harvey.
+The Guardian also praised the album, stating “What makes this album so fascinating is the way Harvey toys with the ideas of femininity”.
 Robert Christgau called it "the best album of her career" in his review for Rolling Stone.

 Other critics rated it as only average.
 Spencer Owen of Pitchfork viewed the album as lacking in distinction, saying "the sheen gets slicker and her music gets duller".
 The publication later, however, ranked it at number 124 in their "The Top 200 Albums of the 2000s" list in 2009.
 In 2021, they included it in their "Rescored" list, saying that they wished to change their original score of 5.4 to an 8.4.